 ESG funds will continue to be distributed to one fiscal agent in each HUD or local Continua of Care on behalf of all project applicants in that continuum.
-The Continua of Care will be pre-defined, based on historical partnership for previous grant competitions within the DEHCR, the HUD COC process and geographic proximity.
+The Continua of Care will be pre-defined, based on historical partnership for previous grant competitions within DEHCR, HUD COC process and geographic proximity.

-Each HUD or local Continua of Care will decide how to best allocate funding to participating agencies by considering local needs, program performance and parameters laid out through HEARTH and grant program rules.
+Each HUD or local Continua of Care will decide how best to allocate funding to participating agencies by considering local needs, program performance and parameters laid out through HEARTH and grant program rules.